 In addition to the accountabilities placed on all Directors, the Director of Human Resources is responsible for the appointment of a “Competent Person” as required under health and safety legislation and for the performance of the University Health, Safety and Environment Service.

-The Head of the University’s Health, Safety and Environment Team (UHSE) has been appointed as the University’s “Competent Person” and professional lead on occupational health, safety and welfare matters.
-The Head of UHSE has delegated authority from the Vice-Chancellor to stop activities that put people at imminent risk of harm.
+The Head of the Safety, Health and Employee Wellbeing (SHEW) has been appointed as the University’s “Competent Person” and professional lead on occupational health, safety and welfare matters.
+The Head of SHEW has delegated authority from the Vice-Chancellor to stop activities that put people at imminent risk of harm.

 Providing advice and guidance on all matters of occupational health, safety and welfare, including fire safety.